 If you have dry hair you may be wondering, is olive oil good for hair?
 In fact, olive oil has many uses, though most are purely culinary.
-Celebrated amongst world class chefs and Grecian goddesses, olive oil has also long been touted in the beauty industry for its ultra moisturizing and replenishing properties.
+Celebrated amongst world class chefs and Grecian goddesses, olive oil and other plant oils has also long been touted in the beauty industry for its ultra moisturizing and replenishing properties.
 Olive oil is rich with natural fats, making it perfect for nourishing dry and chapped skin organically.
 In addition to its ability to help lower cholesterol, promote heart health, and add suppleness to the skin, olive oil is a naturally pampering and nourishing hair treatment.

 Is Olive Oil Good for Hair and Other Home Remedies

 When shampoos and heated styling tools begin to take their toll on hair, lovely locks can quickly turn ragged and dry.
 Damaged hair needs to be rebuilt from the inner hair shaft, so curing damaged hair takes both time and plenty of pampering.